Python

 The provided DUELink Python library allows a full standard Python program to access the physical world.

-Note that Python will be executed on a compatible supported hardware option, which is tethered to DUELink modules.
+Note that Python will be executed on a compatible supported hardware, like a PC for example.
 Python does not run on the module itself!
 The Standalone page shows some options that run on modules directly.

-For the module, visit loader.duelink.com to make sure your hardware has the latest DUElink Official firmware and related module drivers.
+Visit loader.duelink.com to make sure your hardware is USB connected and has the latest DUElink Official firmware and related module drivers.

 print("Hello DUELink!")